OllieCargill/MCA-2022/README.md

 The three tracks I have selected are from the album <i>Thirteenth-Century Polyphony (Early Medieval Music)</i> available from: https://archive.org/details/lp_thirteenth-century-polyphony-early-medieva_archibald-t-davison-willi-apel-the-univers/disc1/02.05.+Aucun+%E2%80%92+Lonc+Tans+%E2%80%92+Annuntiantes+(de+Cruce).mp3

-I selected the tracks titled <i>Hec Dies (3-voice Organum), Aucun - Lonc Tans - Annuntiantes (de Cruce) and Monophonic Dances: Danse Royale; Danse Royale; English Dance.</i>
-I selected these tracks because...
+I selected the tracks titled <i>Hec Dies (3-voice Organum), Aucun - Lonc Tans - Annuntiantes (de Cruce) and Monophonic Dances: Danse Royale; Danse Royale; English Dance.</i> I thought it would be interesting to see how an organum would look in SonicVisualiser compared to a monophonic piece, hence why I have selected these two specifically.
+The other piece was selected because it features both voice and nstrument, whereas the others feature solely instruments or solely voice.
+I thought it would be interesting to pick three varied pieces.

 ### Hec Dies